-Vatican Document Calls for Ethical Discernment in Face of Vast Economic Inequalities
+Vatican Calls for Ethical Discernment in Face of Great Economic Inequality

 It highlights a number of points of concern, some of which are as follows:

-- “No profit is in fact legitimate when it falls short of the objective of the integral promotion of the human person.”
+- “No profit is in fact legitimate when it falls short of the objective of the integral promotion of the human person, the universal destination of goods, and the preferential option for the poor.”

-- Wellbeing must be “measured by criteria much more comprehensive than the Gross Domestic Product of a nation (GDP.”
+- Wellbeing must be “measured by criteria much more comprehensive than the Gross Domestic Product of a nation (GDP).”

+- Markets are “not capable of governing themselves” as they know neither how to achieve elements that allow them to run smoothly nor correct what makes them harmful to human society.

 - The financial industry today is a place “where selfishness and the abuse of power have the potential to harm the community beyond match.”